hinimub/gas-unzip/README.md

 1. Select "Resources" > "Libraries..." in the Google Apps Script editor.
 2. Enter the project key `16TTROk_cAvIZoLxxHMe9J8SGHth0YV1WCugxKsSXsMJjqN_23vt99neW` in the "Find a Library" field, and choose "Select".
-3. Choose a version in the dropdown box, and choose unzipP as the identifier.
+3. Choose a version in the dropdown box, and choose gasunzip as the identifier.
 4. Click the "Save" button.